hermanvand/surfconext-log-analyze/docs/readme.txt

-Welcome to the log analyzer of SURFconext logins.
+Welcome to the log analyzer of OpenConext logins.

 -------
 PURPOSE
 -------
-The purpose of this analyzing program is to convert the logfiles from SURFconext, one big mysql table, to a more suitable form, that can be used as input for statistics.
+The purpose of this analyzing program is to convert the logfiles from OpenConext, one big mysql table, to a more suitable form, that can be used as input for statistics.

 There are three main directories
 1. db, with the database scripts to setup mysql